Msiavashi/microquanta-scheduler-tests/README.md

 Blue: MQ with period: 40us & runtime: 20us
 Green: CFS
 Orange: MQ with period: 50us & runtime: 40us
-Request per second: 400000

-> Not all 400000 RPS are responded.
+> With having the stress running the throughput of my VM is ~10000 RPS

 ![Result](./http-echo/stress.png)